Skparab1/pong/README.md

 - ball bouncing off of wall on other side
 - make computer play against you with a moving paddle
 - scoring
+- Computer automated paddle moving works super well, and it never misses.
+I should make it so that it sometimes misses.
 # What is to be done
 - scoreboard text file storage
 - make ball movements a little more randomized
+- make it so that computer sometimes misses the ball